• Nav Social Menu

 • DIY Gifts

-• TRAVEL
+• SHOP

-You are here: Home / CREATE / Teacher Appreciation Gifts
+You are here: Home / CREATE / Teacher Appreciation Gifts You Can Make

 April 27, 2012 By cydlee61 3 Comments

-Teacher Appreciation Gifts
+Teacher Appreciation Gifts You Can Make

-Filed Under: CREATE
+Filed Under: CREATE, Teacher Gifts

-I’m taking part in Teacher Appreciation Week over at The Country Chic Cottage!
 Being a teacher myself I always try to come up with ideas of things to make as teacher appreciation gifts that I would have enjoyed receiving when I had a classroom.
 Both of these ideas fit the bill.

 teach1pic

-I began with a small tin (about the size of a can of soup) that I found in the clearance section at Michaels.
-In the past, I’ve made this with a clay flower pot instead.
 I covered this using Mod Podge to adhere a piece of themed scrapbooking paper – another layer of Mod Podge on top helps seal and protect it.
 Then I put a small piece of floral foam into the can to hold the pens or pencils in place.

 teach3pic